 Some examples of temperature dependence and solubility are shown.
 Note that most of the salts exhibit an increasing solubility with temperature, including NaCl which was described above.
 Two exceptions, sodium sulfate and lithium carbonate have a solubility that decreases with temperature.
-This occurs for compounds that have an exothermic heat of mixing and will be explained in the Chapter 9 with LeChatelier's principle.
+This occurs for compounds that have an exothermic heat of mixing and will be explained soon with LeChatelier's principle.